 By combining smart entries, disciplined exits, and strong risk management, you can transform trend trading from guesswork into a repeatable strategy.

-Tools like moving averages often give signals after much of the move is gone.
-By the time a crossover flashes, price may already be extended.
+Tools like moving averages often give signals after much of the move has already passed.
+By the time a crossover flashes, the price may already be extended.

 Solution: combine indicators with price action and volume to avoid chasing late entries.